za-gene/rpi/crunky/examples/07-uart0/README.md

 ## SD CARD

-Yourr SD will need to contain bootcode.bin, fixup.dat, start.elf, and of course the generated kernel.img.
-Exclude config.txt
+Yorr SD will need to contain bootcode.bin, fixup.dat, start.elf, and of course the generated kernel.img.
+Exclude config.txt.

+## STATUS

+2021-01-21 Pi0 confirmed working

 ## REFERENCES

 * [bztsrc](https://github.com/bztsrc/raspi3-tutorial.git)  does most of the heavy lifting for this project.
 Fonts were also obtained from that repo.